-LCG-CDP annually corresponds with local homeless agencies to obtain information on current needs and upcoming activities.
-Acadiana Regional Coalition on Homelessness and Housing (ARCH) agencies will receive Emergency Solutions Grant (ESG) and HUD Continuum of Care (CoC) funding to address the housing and service needs of homeless families and individuals described in the LCG 2023/2027 Consolidated Plan and in the ARCH's CoC.
+LCG's Development & Planning Department annually corresponds with local homeless agencies to obtain information on current needs and upcoming activities.
+Acadiana Regional Coalition on Homelessness and Housing (ARCH) agencies will receive State of Louisiana Emergency Solutions Grant (ESG) and HUD Continuum of Care (CoC) funding to address the housing and service needs of homeless families and individuals described in the LCG 2023/2027 Consolidated Plan and in the ARCH's Continuum of Care.